adrians5j/repropose/README.md

 ## Composing functions

-From here, we can continue by creating a new `Car` function, which will be comprised of all `Vehicle` props and few custom ones:
+It's also possible to compose existing functions with a new set of props.
+Eg. a new `Car` function can be composed with the existing `Vehicle`:

 ```javascript
 const Car = compose(